List of tallest buildings in Buffalo

-This list of the tallest buildings in Buffalo ranks skyscrapers in Buffalo, New York by height.
+This list of the tallest buildings in Buffalo, New York, ranks skyscrapers in Buffalo by height.
 The tallest building in Buffalo is currently the Seneca One Tower, which stands 529 feet (161 m) tall.
 As of 2017, Buffalo has 17 structures taller than 250 ft (76 m).

 Buffalo has a rich tradition for architecture.
 Among the first true skyscrapers built in the city were the Prudential (Guaranty) Building and the Ellicott Square Building, both being built in the 1890s.
 A number of the tallest municipal buildings in the country were also built in the city, such as Buffalo City Hall, which continues to dominate the skyline.
 The city is also home to a large collection of large grain elevators, many of which rise above 150 ft (46 m).
 Construction of high rise buildings has increased in recent years after decades of relative dormancy, in addition to the retro-fitting of many old structures.